openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_set_extensions.rst

 has a limited range for the number of instructions contained in the loop and the loop must start in the next instruction after the setup instruction.

-Loop number 0 has higher priority than loop number 1 in a nested loop configuration, meaning that loop 0 represents the inner loop.

-A hardware loop is subject to the following constraints:

--  Minimum of 2 instructions in the loop body.

--  Loop counter has to be bigger than 0, since the loop body is always entered at least once.
+Details about the HWLoop constraints are reported in :ref:`hwloop-specs`.

+In the following tables, the HWLoop instructions are reported.
+In assembly, **L** is referred by x0 or x1.

 Operations
 ^^^^^^^^^^

 **Long Hardware Loop Setup instructions**

 +----------------------------------------------+-----------------------+----------------------------------+
 | **Mnemonic**                                 | **Description**       |                                  |